 The Sub-Funds present their performance as average annual total return, reflecting all charges and expenses accrued by the relevant Sub-Fund.
-Performance does not include any adjustment for Sales Charges and does not consider any tax consequence to Shareholders as a result of investing in Shares.
+Performance does not consider any tax consequence to Shareholders as a result of investing in Shares.

 The Sub-Funds, when presenting their average annual total return, also may present their performance using other means of calculation, and may compare their performance to various benchmarks and indices.